Lexicon

 AORIGINAL

 Context is a restriction structure: global data restricted to a local view yields the portion visible from that vantage.
-A cover is a family of local views that jointly see everything — no part of the domain escapes observation by every view in the cover.
+Views are partial; covers are complete.
+A cover is a family of local views that jointly see everything — no part of the domain escapes all views in the cover.
 Truth is indexed by view: a claim true in one context may be false in another, not because truth is relative but because different views have access to different evidence.
-The restriction maps specify how global knowledge degrades (or specializes) as it passes into local contexts.
+Restriction maps specify how global knowledge degrades, or specializes, as it passes into local contexts.

 Credible Exit